 The Search Committee

 - The Search Chair will appoint a committee to assist in the recruitment and assessment processes.
 Faculty members should be included in this advisory group when the position in question includes academic or student life responsibilities.
 Examples of this group's responsibilities include participation in the ranking of resumes/applications and the interviewing and assessment of candidates.

 - When applications are directed to the search chair/committee or to the Office of Human Resources rather than submitted through the PeopleAdmin system, the search chair will contact the applicant and request that the application be submitted through PeopleAdmin.

 - Whenever possible, recruitment and preliminary screening interviews should be conducted personally at professional meetings or, if necessary, by telephone.

 - During campus visits by candidates who are women or members of minority groups, opportunity should be provided for them to meet with women or minority members who are currently in administrative and/or faculty positions at the College.

 Because they are conducted with members of the Kenyon community, searches in which there are internal candidates deserve particular attention and consideration.
 As a general principle, internal candidates should undergo the same procedures (presentations, interviews, etc) as external candidates.
 However, to ensure the equitable treatment of all candidates (including internal candidates) during the search process, it is suggested that search committees adhere to the following recommendations:

-- Internal candidates should be advised (particularly if he/she becomes a serious candidate for a position in a different department within the College) that the search committee will have access to his/her personnel file and that the candidate's current supervisor will be contacted as a reference.
+- Internal candidates should be advised (particularly if they become a serious candidate for a position in a different department within the College) that the search committee will have access to his/her personnel file and that the candidate's current supervisor will be contacted as a reference.